 Long-term side effects

-Some animal studies have suggested that, since a low-carb diet often involves additional fat, there might be a higher risk of cardiovascular disease (CVD), due to a buildup of fats in the arteries.
-People with diabetes already have an increased risk of CVD.
+Some animal studies have suggested that, since a low-carb diet often involves additional fat, there might be a higher risk of cardiovascular disease (CVD), due to a

 Children may also experience stunted growth, due to reduced levels of an insulin-like growth factor that can lead to bone erosion.
 This can mean weak bones that are highly susceptible to fractures when a person follows the keto diet.

-There is a lack of evidence about the long-term safety and effectiveness of the keto diet, and researchers have called for more primary studies and more evidence before recommending this diet.
+There is a lack of evidence about the long-term safety and effectiveness of the keto diet, and researchers have called for

 The ketogenic diet is one of many eating plans that might help people manage their weight.